mediafly/extensions-documentation/interactives.md

 ----------

-## Saving and retrieving key/value data
+## Saving and retrieving locally persisted key/value data
 Interactives can save data to and retrieve data from the app with AJAX.
 This is useful for persisting data within or between Interactives.
 After saving, you can be sure that your data will be saved if the user restarts the app or device (and, soon, uninstalls/reinstalls the app).
 You can use any key you wish, which provides a lot of flexibility, but please consider providing a namespace within your keys.
 Otherwise, two Interactives may find ways to clobber each others’ keys.

 For iOS, Android and Windows 8, key/value data is isolated by user, by app.
 So, two users cannot share keys, and two apps cannot share keys.
 Furthermore, currently all key/value data is stored on the device.
-So, uninstalling the app will remove all saved keys (though, there are plans to synchronize key/value data to servers).
+So, uninstalling the app will remove all saved keys.

-For web interactives, key/value data is stored in Local Storage.
+For web Interactives, key/value data is stored in Local Storage.
 There is no isolation provided at the moment for the data.
 It is advised that you prefix your keys if there is a chance that the key will be accessed from multiple environments or users.
 Once syncronizing of this data to servers is available, prefixing will no longer be necessary.

+If your Interactive needs to persist data on the server, please see the section `Saving and retrieving synchronized key/value data` below.

 ### Save data
 To save data to the app container, call mflyCommands.putValue(_key, value_), where _key_ is the key you wish to save, and _value_ is the value for that key.